 Nevertheless, One of the most famous spots in Mozambique, the Bazaruto Archipelago of six islands, with Bazaruto itself and Benguerra being the two largest, is the ultimate island paradise.
 Dotted with a small number of beautiful boutique resorts fronting out to the turquoise waters with incredible underwater life beyond.
 Stay at Azura Benguerra and soak up the sun by the pool and then spend your mornings diving or snorkeling the magical 2-mile reef!

-Even after the dark past, Mozambique has now emerged to be one of the best countries in Africa to live in.BUY THIS TRAVEL GUIDE FROM AMAZON TO LEARN ALL ABOUT MOZAMBIQUE
+Even after the dark past, Mozambique has now emerged to be one of the safest African countries to visit in 2019.BUY THIS TRAVEL GUIDE FROM AMAZON TO LEARN ALL ABOUT MOZAMBIQUE

 Contributed by Andrea from Happy Days Travel Blog.
 Follow her on Facebook to find out what she’s up to